-- Policy provides investment framework for the City's Reserve/Revenue funds and Trust Accounts. - Overall objective is to ensure Funds and Trust Accounts are invested in accordance with existing legislation. - Overall responsibility for Funds and Trust Accounts rests with the City Treasurer and Council, but many administrative duties and responsibilities have been delegated. - The Chief Investment Officer (CIO) will complete and deliver a performance report to City Treasurer semi-annually and inform the City Treasurer of any security which experiences a credit downgrade in a timely manner. - City's Investment staff will comply with the Code of Ethics and Standards of Professional Conduct as promulgated by the CFA Institute and the City's Code of Conduct. - Council members, the City's senior management team, and all external advisors are subject to the City's guidelines pertaining to actual and perceived conflicts of interest. - CIO will monitor the Funds' and Trust Accounts' asset mixes on a quarterly basis and will rebalance when necessary. - City Treasurer must formally review the Policy at least once in every four calendar years. - City Treasurer shall prepare and provide a comprehensive annual investment report to Council.
+- Policy provides investment framework for the City's Reserve/Revenue funds and Trust Accounts. - Overall objective is to ensure Funds and Trust Accounts are invested in accordance with existing legislation. - Overall responsibility for Funds and Trust Accounts rests with the City Treasurer and Council, but many administrative duties and responsibilities have been delegated. - The Chief Investments Officer (CIO) will complete and deliver a performance report to City Treasurer annually as at fiscal year-end unless otherwise requested by City Council or the City Treasurer and inform the City Treasurer of any security which experiences a credit downgrade in a timely manner. - City's Investment staff will comply with the Code of Ethics and Standards of Professional Conduct as promulgated by the CFA Institute and the City's Code of Conduct. - Council members, the City's senior management team, and all external advisors are subject to the City's guidelines pertaining to actual and perceived conflicts of interest. - CIO will monitor the Funds' and Trust Accounts' asset mixes on a quarterly basis and will rebalance when necessary. - City Treasurer must formally review the Policy at least once in every four calendar years. - City Treasurer shall prepare and provide a comprehensive annual investment report to Council.